khuongnguyen232/GetYoutube/README.md

 ## Social Media Hub Front
 This is a web app project that allow user to display the contents from Youtube and Twitter The technology used in this project:
-+ Use React to build the website and handle routings
++ Used React to build the website and handle routings
 + Semantic UI and CSS for styling and responsiveness
-+ Intergrate Youtube and Twitter APIs
++ Intergrate Youtube APIs

 ## Hosted Website
 The hosted version of this project can be found here:

 https://socialmediahub.herokuapp.com/